Bright traveling breathers in media with long-range, nonconvex dispersion: Discussion

-Branches of bright traveling breathers have been computed as solutions to a space-time boundary value problem for the BBM and conduit equations.
-For both, we found that traveling breathers are approximated by NLS envelope bright solitons for small amplitudes and carrier wavenumbers sufficiently deep in the negative dispersion regime.
-An emergent feature of traveling breathers in the weakly nonlinear regime was de-localization, signified by the presence of a propagating, periodic background.
-While the NLS approximation remains accurate in the traveling breather core, it is necessary to examine the effects of higher-order dispersive corrections to explain the de-localization, which we briefly describe now.
+Branches of bright traveling breathers have been computed as solutions to a space-time boundary-value problem for the BBM and conduit equations.
+For both we found that traveling breathers are approximated by NLS envelope bright solitons for small amplitudes and carrier wave numbers sufficiently deep in the negative dispersion regime.
+An emergent feature of traveling breathers in the weakly nonlinear regime was delocalization, signified by the presence of a propagating periodic background.
+While the NLS approximation remains accurate in the traveling breather core, it is necessary to examine the effects of higher-order dispersive corrections to explain the delocalization, which we briefly describe now.